IEEE SAM 2022 logo

 Optimal Active Elements Selection in RIS-Assisted Edge Networks for Improved QoS

-Shraddha Tripathi (Indian Institute of Technology Kanpur, India); Om Jee Pandey (University of Saskatchewan, Canada); Linga Reddy Cenkeramaddi (University of Agder, Norway); Rajesh M Hegde (Indian Institute of Technology Kanpur, India)
+Shraddha Tripathi (Indian Institute of Technology Kanpur, India); Om Jee Pandey (University of Saskatchewan, Canada); Linga Reddy Cenkeramaddi, Sr (University of Agder, Norway); Rajesh M Hegde (Indian Institute of Technology Kanpur, India)

 Wireless Inference Gets Smarter: RIS-assisted Channel-Aware MIMO Decision Fusion